ajithcl/TrackItEasy/ReadMe.md

 # LookAtYou - Personal management webpage

+## Who can use this?
+Everyone who want's to track their daily stuffs, expenses, learnings, books read etc.
 ## What's the use?
 Through this webpage we can track our Expenses, Learnings, Reminders etc, Started this project as a learning project, continuing to add new stufs based on the needs.